Try my kefir pancakes if you are looking for a different recipe to up your breakfast game! Kefir makes them plump

 The magic ingredient of course if the kefir, a fermented milk drink made with kefir grains, that has gained much popularity in recent years in the West but has been a staple in Russia for ages.

 Oladi are traditionally made with an addition of yeast, which makes them “grow’ right in front of your eyes as soon as the batter comes in contact with hot oil.

 They are incredibly delicious but more time consuming, as yeasted dough takes time to prove.
 Not something you’d want to wait for in the morning!

-So to cut corners one clever soul thought of using kefir and baking soda as rising agents instead, and the rest is history.
+So to cut corners one clever soul thought of using kefir and baking soda as raising agents instead, and the rest is history.

 Kefir pancakes are more common in Russia nowadays than the traditional yeasted ones.
 A modern woman waits for nothing, not even delicious yeasted dough!

 I hope you give these delicious kefir pancakes a go.
 They might look very similar to your regular pancakes but I assure you they have quite a unique taste!

 They are often served with smetana; Russian sour cream although calling it sour cream doesn’t do it justice.